ngocsangyem/dictionary-generator/README.md

 3. **Merging Results**
    - Periodically merge chunk results using `node index.js merge <chunkId>`
-   - Final results are saved in `./merged/result_final.json`
+   - Final results are saved in `./output/merged/result_final.json`
    - Progress is preserved and updated after merging

 4. **Recovery from Failures**
    - Each chunk saves progress independently
    - Failed chunks can be reprocessed separately
    - Use `node index.js complete` to ensure all chunks have final files
-   - Use `node index.js mergeall` to recover and merge all chunks
+   - Use `node index.js mergeall preserve` to merge all chunks while preserving progress data
    - Use merge command to consolidate partial results

 ## Improved Error Handling